School Start & End Times

 - School start and end times are primarily driven by the time it takes all buses to bring students home at the end of the day and return to the next school at dismissal

-- The school district currently contracts enough buses to support the existing 3-tier system
+- The school district currently contracts enough buses to support the existing 3-tier system.
+The current system is highly efficient and without excess capacity

 - Additional buses are approximately $100,000 each / year